uyota/py-prdanlz/README.md

 ### "Level" Inheritance

-If any of "trigger", "untrigger", or "escalation" is not specified, lower levels assumes they are save as a higher level entry.
+If any of "trigger", "untrigger", or "escalation" is not specified, lower levels assume they are same as a higher level entry.

 Given
 ```